Duggar Family News: Jinger and Jeremy Pose With The MacArthurs As ‘Counting On’ Fans Misread Jinger’s Pic

 “I took this photo of a friend.”

-While Jinger’s latest photo update might be a disappointment for her fans eagerly waiting for her next pants-wearing, pregnancy-teasing picture, her followers could at least rest assured in the fact that the Counting On star seems to be thriving in her new hobby, and is thoroughly enjoying herself.
+While Jinger’s latest photo update might be a disappointment for her fans eagerly waiting for her next pants-wearing, pregnancy-teasing picture, her followers could at least rest assured in the fact that the Counting On star seems to be thriving in her new hobby and is thoroughly enjoying herself.

 What do you think of the reception that Jinger’s photos have been receiving so far?
 Is the Counting On star really talented in photography?
 Sound off in the comments below!

-Jinger Duggar and Jeremy Vuolo are featured in Counting On, which is set to return on TLC this coming September.
+Jinger Duggar and Jeremy Vuolo are featured on Counting On, which is set to return on TLC this coming September.

 [Featured Image by Jeremy Vuolo/Instagram]